Protect yourself from fraud

 Protect yourself from identity thieves

 Identity thieves take advantage of stressful times to trick people into sharing their private information.
-Given everything that’s going on with the pandemic, that means we all need to be especially careful right now.

 Identity thieves regularly use a scam called “phishing”.
 In a phishing scam, the identity thief will first create a massive list of email addresses or phone numbers.
 They then send out a mass email or text message (like the image on the right).